Gormenghast (TV serial): Reception

-The series received wide critical acclaim, with particular praise for its visual design, music, cinematography and the cast's performances.
+The series received critical acclaim in some quarters, with particular praise for its visual design, music, cinematography and the cast's performances.
 Variety offered an especially glowing review, describing it as an "unforgettable production" and a fascinating drama that defied logic.
 And specifically, the review noted that it featured "marvelous performances all around", although it singled out Celia Imrie's portrayal of Lady Gertrude for especial praise.
+The New York Times, on the other hand, referred to "viewers' and critics' lukewarm, disappointed response to the series" and while praising "vivid set pieces and characters" judged that it "lacks the narrative pull that would engage viewers with its stylized world".
+The Guardian also referred to "harsh verdicts from the critics".
+Their own reviewer, Nancy Banks-Smith, described it as "quite different from anything else on TV" and praised the "shimmering sets" and "extraordinary costumes".